To enrich education through diversity, The College of New Jersey

 Services.
 This position is assigned to the Office of Energy and

-Under the direction of the Director of Energy and Central
+Under the direction of the Senior Director of Sustainability and

-assisting the Director in maintaining high quality energy services
+assisting the Senior Director in maintaining high quality energy

-throughout all campus facilities and to facilitate customer
+services throughout all campus facilities and to facilitate

 professional expertise in the central utilities plant to deliver